matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

-When clients supply an identity server to the Homeserver in order for the Homeserver to make calls to the IS on its behalf, it must also supply its access token for the Identity Server alongside in the `is_token` key of the same JSON object.
-That is, in the main request object for a `requestToken` request and in the `threepidCreds` object when supplying 3PID credentials (eg. in the `m.email.identity` UI auth stage).
+When clients supply an identity server to the Homeserver in order for the Homeserver to make calls to the IS on its behalf, it must also supply its access token for the Identity Server alongside in the `id_access_token` key of the same JSON object.
+That is, in the main request object for `requestToken` and `/_matrix/client/r0/rooms/{roomId}/invite` requests and in the `threepidCreds` object when supplying 3PID credentials (eg.  in the `m.email.identity` UI auth stage).
 The server must also relay `M_TERMS_NOT_SIGNED` errors back to the client.
-Exceptions to this are any requests where the only IS operation the Homeserver may perform is unbinding, ie.
+Exceptions to this are any requests where the only IS operation the Homeserver may perform is unbinding, ie.  `/_matrix/client/r0/account/deactivate` and `/_matrix/client/r0/account/3pid/delete`, in which case the unbind will be authenticated by a signed request from the Homeserver.
-`/_matrix/client/r0/account/deactivate` and
-`/_matrix/client/r0/account/3pid/delete`, in which case the unbind will be authenticated by a signed request from the Homeserver.